 One of the key features of 5-Way Optimization, Fan Expert features easy to use fan configuration with several profiles that can be applied to all fans attached to your motherboard to suit all your needs – Silent, Standard, Turbo, Full Speed.

 5-Way Optimization: Digi+ Power Control

-Yet another featured function in the 5-Way Optimization, Digi+ Power Control comes in 2 different tab for CPU and DRAM.
-The CPU tab allow users to adjust CPU power phase, VRM switching frequency, thermal control etc to achieve higher and better power efficiency.
+Yet another featured function in the 5-Way Optimization, Digi+ Power Control comes in 2 different tabs for CPU and DRAM.
+The CPU tab allows users to adjust the CPU power phase, VRM Switching frequency, thermal control, etc to achieve higher and better power efficiency.

 The DRAM tab offers adjustments to DRAM Voltage frequency, DRAM current capability and DRAM power phase control.

 Moving on to the EPU power saving function, this is another featured function in the 5-Way Optimization, we have all the power saving options available.
 The auto tab features some basic options such as turning off the display, set system to sleep and fan profiles after the system is left unattended for a certain amount of time.